 At the outset of the 117th Congress, the United States is confronted by the extraordinary and connected crises of the global pandemic, economic recession, deep racial injustice, a rapidly destabilizing climate, and democratic backsliding.
 Few sessions of Congress have ever shouldered a greater responsibility.
 Among the many acts of leadership that will be necessary, making it safely through these crises will require comprehensive and sustained federal investment to recover, rebuild, and lay the foundation for a more just and stable future.

-We urge the enactment of a long-term investment program to create good clean jobs, build the economy back to be more just and equitable, and set the country up for a successful transition to a 100% clean future.
-The scale and scope of this investment program must be determined by the scale and scope of the challenges we face.
+We urge the enactment of a suite of long-term investments to create good clean jobs, build the economy back to be more just and equitable, and set the country up for a successful transition to a 100% clean future.
+The scale and scope of these investments must be determined by the scale and scope of the challenges we face.
 We have in the attached list identified investment programs that we recommend for your consideration, ranging from a ten-year extension and expansion of clean electricity generation tax incentives to capital investment in new transit capacity to the construction of affordable, climate-resilient housing.

 Such a program of sustained investment will create good-paying, high-quality, unionized jobs that all people can access regardless of race, ethnicity, or gender – especially people in underserved communities, including economically disadvantaged and tribal communities, communities of color, and communities that are currently dependent on the fossil fuel industry.
 Federal spending must not just create jobs but should include requirements or additional incentives for domestic content, high-quality labor standards, and targeted hiring.